-Tip #1 - Are You Ready?
+New Dog Tip #1 - Are You Ready?

-Tip #2 - Dog-Proof Your Home
+New Dog Tip #2 - Dog-Proof Your Home

-When asking yourself 'How do I prepare for a dog?', a major aspect of it is preparing your home so that your little furry friend can’t get into anything that might hurt them.
+When asking yourself, 'How do I prepare for a dog?', a major aspect is preparing your home so that your little furry friend can’t get into anything that might hurt them.
 For instance, any cupboards containing toxic chemicals or medications need to be properly secured, in addition to putting any swallowable items out of reach.
-It’s a good idea to get down to their level and have a look around from their perspective, as it may help you spot any additional dangers for pup.
+It’s a good idea to get down to their level and have a look around from their perspective, as it may help you spot any additional dangers for the pup.

-Tip #3 - Learn What It’s Safe For Pup to Eat
+New Dog Tip #3 - Learn What It’s Safe For Pup to Eat

-Tip #4 - Caring For My Dog With Regular Exercise
+New Dog Tip #4 - Caring For My Dog With Regular Exercise

 Once your dog is fully grown, they’ll typically need a minimum of between 30 and 60 minutes of exercise each day.
 However, if your dog’s breed is an active one, you could need more.
 Our advice is to read up on the breed in question and adjust exercise levels accordingly.

 So, there you have it.
 Five tips on preparing for a new dog in your life.
-This is far from being an exhaustive guide to caring for your dog, however it does provide some pointers on what to look out for before you’re blessed with a new canine friend.
+This is far from being an exhaustive guide to caring for your dog.
+However, it does provide some pointers on what to look out for before you’re blessed with a new canine friend.